BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

   Hammerlock DLC creatures which have a rare skin drop which I ended up making guaranteed just because I was already in there looking for uniques/legendaries, but that's about it.
+* From the Wedding Day Massacre Headhunter Pack: Ed, Stella, and Innuendobot don't actually drop anything -- I felt that was probably approprate and left them alone.

 Other Recommended Mods
 ----------------------